Ask the Vet: Small Furries

 The average lifespan of a well-kept rabbit is six to eight years but have been known to live until ten or twelve years old.

 Can I house a rabbit and a guinea pig together?

 In theory yes, as long as you supplement the food with vitamin C for the guinea pig.
-They can't make vitamin C themselves, so it needs to be supplemented in the diet.
+They cannot make vitamin C themselves, so it needs to be supplemented in the diet.
 Added vitamin C is not harmful for the rabbit.
-Occasionally rabbits can bully guinea pigs, and if so they need to be separated.
+Occasionally rabbits can bully guinea pigs, and if so, they need to be separated.
 Guinea pigs and rabbits are both companion animals and ideally should live in pairs.